GOLD Region CYO Track & Field

 These restrictions are consistent with the overall intent and philosophy of CYO sports and are specifically designed to prevent “runaway” or “blowout” situations.
 Extremely talented individuals will not be able to demonstrate their prowess by winning 9 gold medals because the first restriction will only allow them to compete in three events.
 Large teams, with an abundance of talent, will find it difficult to get their entire team on the field due to the second restriction.

-Each year, a week or two before the Archdiocesan Championship Meet, Area “C” holds its own track meet.
-There is only one Area “C” Championship Meet held each year.
-It is also a competitive meet involving points and trophies.
-The top individual finishers in the Area "C" Championship Meet advance to the Archdiocesan Championship Meet.
+Each year, a week or two before the Archdiocesan Championship Meet, Area II holds its own championship meet.
+It is also a competitive meet that involves cumulative team point scoring, medals, and trophies.
+The top individual finishers in the Area II Championship Meet advance to the Archdiocesan Championship Meet at Franklin Field.

-As with the Archdiocesan Championship Meet, the Area “C” Championship Meet is also not an ‘open’ meet.
-You earn the right to compete in the Area “C” Championship Meet by distinguishing yourself at the Region 20 Championship Meet.
+As with the Archdiocesan Championship Meet, the Area II Championship Meet is also not an open meet.
+You earn the right to compete in the Area II Championship Meet by distinguishing yourself at the Gold Region Championship Meet.

-The Archdiocesan Championship Meet is not an ‘open’ meet.
-You can’t just decide on your own to compete in that meet.
-You must, instead, earn the right to be there.
-You earn that right by distinguishing yourself at the Area "C" Championship Meet.
+The Archdiocesan Championship Meet is not an open meet.
+An athlete does not decide to compete in this meet.
+Instead, they must earn the right to compete by qualifying in the event at the Area II Championship Meet.

 Summary

-• The Region 20 Qualifying Meets (4 to 6 non-competitive meets)
+• Gold Region Qualifying Meets (4 to 6 non-competitive meets)

-• The Region 20 Championship Meet (1 competitive meet)
+• Gold Region Championship Meet (1 competitive meet)

-• The Area “C” Championship Meet (1 competitive meet)
+• Area II Championship Meet (1 competitive meet)

-Another way to look at this is to consider the Qualifying Meets as ‘the season’ and the three Championship meets at the ‘post-season’.
-Being chosen to compete in the post-season is an honor earned by dedication and perseverance during the regular season.
+Another way to look at this is to consider the Qualifying Meets as "the season", the Penn Relays as "post-season prep", and the three Championship meets along with the Sub Novice Championship as the "post-season".
+Being chosen to compete in the post-season is an honor earned by the dedication and perseverance during the regular season.